Charushi06/StudyPlan/README.md

 # StudyPlan

-**AI-powered study planner and deadline manager.** Paste any text — an email, assignment brief, or WhatsApp message — and StudyPlan extracts deadlines, subjects, and tasks, then automatically adds them to your calendar and to-do list.
+**AI-powered study planner and deadline manager.** Paste any text, an email, assignment brief, or WhatsApp message and StudyPlan extracts deadlines, subjects, and tasks, then automatically adds them to your calendar and to-do list.

 ---